turikhay/MapModCompanion/README.md

 ℹ️ You should install this plugin on both sides: on BungeeCord/Velocity and on Spigot/Paper.

-1. Download the latest release from [Releases](https://github.com/turikhay/MapModCompanion/releases) page
+1. Download the latest release
 2. Put each file into the corresponding plugins folder
 3. That's it.
 No configuration is required.
 You can restart your servers now.